 Dry powder inhalers come in different shapes and sizes.
 For some, you need to add the medicine to the inhaler each time you use it while there are other dry powder inhalers that come with a supply of medicine already in them.
 Here are the steps on how to use a dry powder inhaler correctly:

 Choosing the type of asthma inhaler that best meets your needs is important to effectively control your asthma symptoms.
 To know more about what kind of inhaler you should use, it is important to talk to your healthcare provider.
-Dr. Paul Jantzi is board-certified in allergy and immunology and provides professional services in the Central Texas region.
+Dr. Paul Jantzi is a board-certified allergist and immunologist, provides allergy treatments in Texas with office locations in Bastrop, Brenham, College Station, Columbus, Giddings, and La Grange.
 Schedule a meeting with him and let him help you with all of your allergy and asthma-related issues.